cesarsotovalero/cesarsotovalero.github.io/_pages/my-career-values.md

 published: true
 ---

+# Why This Page?

-This document outlines the type of work environment and opportunities I'm _only_ interested in.
+This page outlines the type of work environment and opportunities I'm _only_ interested in.
 It's aimed at providing clarity to recruiters, hiring managers, and even myself.

-# Summary
+# TL;DR

 I would like to work in a place where I can work on impactful and meaningful projects, preferably within a large and established organization.
 I'm particularly interested in research or engineering roles that focus on innovation, scalability, and real-world impact.